PROGRAM REIMBURSEMENT GUIDELINES

 • Hotel parking (limit - 1 vehicle per party)

-• $20/person per every 200 miles driven
+• $20 for a meal/person per every 200 miles driven

 Note: ORIGINAL ITEMIZED RECEIPTS MUST BE PROVIDED WITH YOUR REIMBURSEMENT FORM AND PROGRAM EVALUATION SHEET REQUIREMENTS MUST BE SATISFIED.